Mohamed-Naguib22/Mohamed-Naguib22/README.md

 💼 **Software Engineer** | **Backend Developer (.NET)** | **Mobile Developer (Flutter)**
 🎓 Graduated from **Helwan University, Cairo**
 🚀 Currently working as a **Software Engineer at [Misr University for Science and Technology](https://must.edu.eg/)**
+🔍 Focused on building **well-structured, maintainable, and scalable software solutions**.
+⚡ Passionate about **designing reliable systems, improving performance, and solving complex problems**.

 ---